 - Then hover over "What happens to my data if I leave...?"

-- Applications that are closed (applicant not selected) will be anonymised after one month
+- Applications that are closed (applicant not selected or application withdrawn) will be anonymised one month after the date they are marked as closed

 - Export contents are deleted after three hours

-- Import records are anonymised after seven days if successful, 30 days if not
+- Records of imports are anonymised after seven days if the data was successfully added to the relevant fields in Assemble, 30 days if not.